Dyvels/IoTAnalyzer/README.md

 # IoT Network Analyzer

-This tool is a prototype which is developed during the research paper 'IoT network traffic analysis: opportunities and challenges for forensic investigators?'
+This tool is a prototype which is developed during the research paper 'IoT network traffic analysis: opportunities and challenges for forensic investigators?'.
+The tool provides further forensic components to analyze recorded network trafic (*.pcap files) which enables the user to investigate the behaviour of IOT-devices.

 ## Authors of the Research Paper

 * <b>Tina Wu</b> - University of Oxford (Corresponding author)<sup><a id="anker1" title="Department of Computer Science University of Oxford Parks Road, Oxford, UK" href="#fn1">[1]</a></sup>
-* [Frank Breitlinger](http://www.FBreitinger.deg/) - University of Liechtenstein<sup><a id="anker2" title="Hilti Chair for Data and Application Security Institute of Information Systems University of Liechtenstein, Fürst-Franz-Josef-Strasse, 9490 Vaduz, Liechtenstein" href="#fn1">[2]</a></sup>
+* [Frank Breitlinger](http://www.FBreitinger.de/) - University of Liechtenstein<sup><a id="anker2" title="Hilti Chair for Data and Application Security Institute of Information Systems University of Liechtenstein, Fürst-Franz-Josef-Strasse, 9490 Vaduz, Liechtenstein" href="#fn1">[2]</a></sup>
 * <b>Stephen Niemann</b> - University of Liechtenstein<sup><a id="anker2" title="Hilti Chair for Data and Application Security Institute of Information Systems University of Liechtenstein, Fürst-Franz-Josef-Strasse, 9490 Vaduz, Liechtenstein" href="#fn1">[2]</a></sup>

 ### Introduction
 Although our results can be found using separate open source tools,  it  would  require  an  investigator  considerable  amount of  time  to  manually  extract  the  data.
-This is the reason why built this tool to automate the steps in order to make the anylzation process more effective.
+This is the reason why we built this tool to automate the steps in order to make the anylzation process more effective.
 The IoT Network Analyzer takes a PCAP file as an input to allow further investigation.

 The following features are currently implemented:
 * creation of a port whitelist based on provided input